TRIGON69/Git-colour/README.md

 When giving advice to artists he wrote, “When you go out to paint, try to forget what objects you have before you, a tree, a house, a field or whatever.
 Merely think here is a little square of blue, here an oblong of pink, here a streak of yellow, and paint it just as it looks to you, the exact colour and shape.”

-One of Monet's favorite colours was pink.
+One of Monet's favorite colours was light-blue.